 2. The position of ground wire is wrong with the welding direction

 Due to the higher magnetic flux density behind the arc compared to the front of the arc, the arc tends to move forward.

 - The ground wire is connected to the arc extinguishing end;

 - Change the traveling angle of welding rod (or welding wire);

 3. Multiple arcs close

-When welding T-shaped joints or corner joints, simultaneous welding on both sides of the vertical plate is often used to reduce welding deformation and increase efficiency.
+When welding T-shaped or corner joints, simultaneous welding on both sides of the vertical plate is often used to reduce welding deformation and increase efficiency.

-However, if this process measure is not properly considered, magnetic bias blowing will occur.
+However, if this process is not handled properly, it can result in magnetic bias blowing.